Should You Use a Cold Plunge Before or After Exercise?

 Using the best cold plunge after working out is the more traditional approach.
 Many athletes appreciate it for reduced soreness, muscle recovery, and faster healing.
 This method has been scientifically proven to manage inflammation and aid in long-term training goals.

-It investigated the effects of post-exercise cold immersion on muscle adaptations, with researchers establishing that researchers found that participants who engaged in regular cold plunging after strength training sessions exhibited diminished anabolic signaling pathways, such as the mammalian target of rapamycin (mTOR), which are crucial for muscle protein synthesis and hypertrophy.
+It investigated the effects of post-exercise cold immersion on muscle adaptations, with researchers establishing that participants who engaged in regular cold plunging after strength training sessions exhibited diminished anabolic signaling pathways, such as the mammalian target of rapamycin (mTOR), which are crucial for muscle protein synthesis and hypertrophy.

 Over a 12-week training period, these participants experienced smaller muscle mass and strength increases compared to those who utilized active recovery methods.
 If muscle growth is your primary goal, using a cold plunge after every workout may not be the best idea.
 Saving it for your hardest training days could be a smart approach.